Bubobubobubobubo/Sova/website/static/doc_define_languages/define-languages.typ

 These events are mostly sent to the World, the interface between theTool and the different devices — hardware or software — that it controls.
 They can also occasionally be sent to other parts of theTool.

-For that the scheduler loops forever, executing sequences of steps (each taken into a finite set of steps).
+For that the scheduler loops forever, executing sequences of frames (each taken into a finite set of frames).
-The events that shall be emitted at each of these steps are specified as a line of instructions (a program) written in the theTool Intermediate Low-level Language (theLanguage).
+The events that shall be emitted at each of these frames are specified as a line of instructions (a program) written in the theTool Intermediate Low-level Language (theLanguage).
-So, each step is associated to a theLanguage program.
+So, each frame is associated to a theLanguage program.

-In order to know how and when each step should occur, theTool scheduler relies on an environment that provides information on everything else (clocks, devices, etc).
+In order to know how and when each frame should occur, theTool scheduler relies on an environment that provides information on everything else (clocks, devices, etc).

 #figure(
   image("sched.png", width: 80%),